markeverard/markeverard.github.io/_posts/2011-10-26-givecamp-uk-a-philanthropic-software-development-microcosm.md

 > _&#8220;For the first time in living memory, someone cried because the software we did was so good.&#8221;_

 **What better testimonial than this?
-How many times have you had this reaction whilst working in your day job 😉
+How many times have you had this reaction whilst working in your day job**

 ![GiveCamp UK 2011 - photo by Bert Craven](/assets/uploads/2011/10/6268685214_64dde3976a_z.jpg)